Nckflannery/Nckflannery.github.io/_posts/2019-09-26-American-Agriculture.md

 ![Yields Graph](/img/Yield.png)
 [Data gathered from the Food and Agriculture Organization of the United Nations](http://www.fao.org/faostat/en/#home)

 These numbers really made my jaw drop, with some more than doubling since the 1960's.
 We can see that there has clearly been great progress in the industry over the time frame, and that with these advancements the nature of the industry itself may be changing.
 Since the 1950's the FDA has approved multiple steroid hormone drugs for use with cattle and poultry that increase not only the animals' growth rates but also the rate at which they can convert what they eat into meat.
-During this same time frame there has been an explosion of advancements in gentically engineered (GE) crops as well.
+During this same time frame there has been an explosion of advancements in genetically engineered (GE) crops as well.

 ## Genetically Engineered crops take over